Arsenal transfer news and rumours: Summer transfer window 2021

 Arteta coy on future transfers

-Arsenal boss Mikel Arteta remained tight-lipped about any future transfers after his side's 2-1 defeat to Hibernian at Easter Road on Tuesday evening.
+Arsenal boss Mikel Arteta remained tight-lipped about any future transfers after his side's 2-1 defeat to Hibernian at Easter Road.

 "We have got one for now and we are really happy with the one we have," Arteta told Sky Sports News.
 "Unfortunately, he could not play today.
 Maybe he can play on Saturday.